ReorientDiff: Diffusion Model based Reorientation for Object Manipulation: Conclusion

 \section{Conclusion}

 Diffusion models are powerful generative models capable of modeling (conditional) distributions.
-In the proposed method, ReorientDiff exploits the capabilities of such models to predict reorientation poses conditioned on a compact scene-task representation embedding containing information about the target object and its placement location.
-Further, the samples are refined using learned feasibility-score models to reduce uncertainty and ensure success of the planned intermediate poses.
-Considering as little as $10$ reorientation poses, we achieved an overall success rate of $96.5$\% across variety of objects.
-We consider incorporating more efficient sampling schemes and better generalization performance for unseen objects and placement goals as a potential future work.
+Our proposed method ReorientDiff exploits the capabilities of such models to predict reorientation poses conditioned on a compact scene-task representation embedding containing information about the target object and its placement location.
+Further, the samples are refined using learned feasibility-score models to reduce uncertainty and ensure the success of the planned intermediate poses.
+With only $10$ candidate reorientation poses, we achieved an overall success rate of $95.2$\% across various objects.
+With the possible inclusion of point-cloud-based object representations~\cite{simeonov2023shelving}, such a method can generalize to a more diverse set of objects.